 Grove logo

-NPR migrated 190+ radio station sites to a modernized third-party Content Management System (CMS.)
-The vendor provided the basic design, but we added our own enhancements and named the system Grove.
+Over the course of three years, NPR migrated 200+ radio station websites to a modernized third-party Content Management System (CMS) as part of a project named Grove.
+The vendor provided the basic design template for home and story pages, but we added our own enhancements post-migration.

 Map of stations that use the Grove CMS

 NPR radio stations are unique.
 Some play music almost exclusively while some serve as the only local news in their area.
-My product manager asked for help prioritizing feature development.
+Each station had its own high priority feature requests.
+My product manager asked for help prioritizing work that would benefit the most stations first.
 I approached the research for this three ways.

 Various layouts for desktop Grove